 We always recommend getting several quotes before choosing the best option for you.

 The installation of a ground source heat pump typically takes one to two days for a professional installer to complete.

 Heat pump energy labels

-New regulation means that heat pumps will now have to have an energy label on them.
+New regulation means that heat pumps have to have an energy label on them.
 The label gives information about the energy efficiency of the heat pump and rates products from dark green (most efficient) to red (least efficient).

 Ask the installer how you'll be able to control the ground source heat pump system, as understanding how to operate the system efficiently will help you get the most out of it.